Payments and invoicing

 Invoices, receipts & itemised billing

-Before you can collect payment, you may need to provide the customer with an invoice outlining the goods and services that you provided.
+Before you can collect payment, you may need to provide the customer with an invoice outlining all your relevant goods and services.

-Once payment has been made you'll also need to offer the customer a receipt confirming their payment of goods or services.
+Once you receive the payment you'll also need to offer the customer a receipt confirming their payment of goods or services.
 You must give a receipt or proof of purchase to your customers for amounts over $75.

-If a customer requests it, you must provide them with a receipt or proof of purchase within 7 days of the request, regardless of the amount.
+If a customer requests it, you must provide a receipt or proof of purchase within seven days of the request, regardless of the amount.